OctopusDeployLabs/workertools/README.md

 > Note: No windows/amd64 platform support is provided for this image.

-#### Tags
+#### Trivy Tags

 - `octopuslabs/trivy-workertools:latest`
 - `octopuslabs/trivy-workertools:VERSION`

+You can retrieve a list of all available tags on [DockerHub](https://hub.docker.com/repository/docker/octopuslabs/trivy-workertools/tags).

+### Bitwarden workertools

+This image contains all the necessary tooling to run [Bitwarden Secrets Manager](https://bitwarden.com/products/secrets-manager/).⁠

+- BWS CLI

+The version numbers are based on the version of the `bws` CLI.

+> Note: No `windows/amd64` platform support is provided for this image.

+#### Bitwarden Tags

+- `octopuslabs/bitwarden-workertools:latest`
+- `octopuslabs/bitwarden-workertools:VERSION`

-You can retrieve a list of all available tags on [DockerHub](https://hub.docker.com/repository/docker/octopuslabs/nomad-workertools/tags).
+You can retrieve a list of all available tags on [DockerHub](https://hub.docker.com/repository/docker/octopuslabs/bitwarden-workertools/tags).

 ## Support